Submit a Case

 We also encourage you to look at the samples below:

-- Mask of the Black God: The Pleiades in Navajo Cosmology: case and teaching notes This case is an example of a small-group discussion case.
+- Mask of the Black God: The Pleiades in Navajo Cosmology (sample case and sample teaching notes): An example of a small-group discussion case study.

-- The Modern Caveman's Dilemma: Who Should Eat the Paleo Diet: case and teaching notes This case is an example of a role-play interrupted case.
+- The Modern Caveman’s Dilemma: Who Should Eat the Paleo Diet (case and teaching notes): This is an example of a case study involving role play.

 Send your case by email to firstname.lastname@example.org, noting in the subject line: “New Case Submission: Name of Your Case.”
 Your submission should be in the form of several, separate files, preferably in Word.
 These should include (1): the case itself (this is the case as the students would receive it in class), (2) your case teaching notes, and (3) the case answer key.
 Please include your name and credentials in the body of the email.

-Your case must have a set of teaching notes that include the following subsections at a minimum: (1) Introduction/Background, comprising a brief summary of the topic of the case and its importance; a short synopsis of the storyline; what, if any, prerequisite knowledge students need; what course the case was developed for and any other courses it could be used in; and a bulleted list of the case’s teaching objectives; (2) Classroom Management, in which you describe in detail how you taught this case, including what instructions students were given, what tasks they undertook, and in what order, how long each part of the case or activity takes, whether students get the entire case at once or piecemeal and what students are expected to do, any assignments that go along with the case, and how you assess the students' case work; (3) Blocks of Analysis, in which you provide information about the scientific concepts, principles, issues, topics, etc., of the case in blocks; this need not be exhaustive but should give enough information for someone considering teaching the case to develop background knowledge in each of the case’s major content areas; (4) References, listing the sources you consulted in developing your cases as well as recommended further reading if appropriate.
+Your case must have a set of teaching notes that include the following subsections at a minimum: (1) Introduction/Background, comprising a brief summary of the topic of the case and its importance; a short synopsis of the storyline; what, if any, prerequisite knowledge students need; what course the case was developed for and any other courses it could be used in; and a bulleted list of the case’s student learning objectives each of which starts with a verb and completes a stem like “Upon completion of this case student students should be able to...”; (2) Classroom Management, in which you describe in detail how you actually taught this case, including what instructions students were given, what tasks they undertook, and in what order, how long each part of the case or activity takes, whether students get the entire case at once or piecemeal and what students are expected to do, any assignments that go along with the case, how you assess the students’ case work, what areas students found particularly challenging and how you helped them, etc.; (3) Blocks of Analysis, in which you provide information about the scientific concepts, principles, issues, etc., of the case in blocks, each of which has a descriptive subheading indicating the topic; these need not be exhaustive but should ideally be written at a level of sophistication slightly higher than is expected of the students and give enough information for someone considering teaching the case to develop background knowledge in each of the case’s major content areas; (4) References, listing the sources you consulted in developing your cases as well as recommended further reading if appropriate; do not simply provide links, but supply full bibliographic details; in-text citations should be (author, date); (5) Images, if included, should be of high quality and created by the author; if third-party images are included, the author is responsible for securing permission for use or licensing; please contact us for questions about specific items.

 The answer key should repeat any questions in the case and for each provide a reasonable answer.
 In cases that do not include standard questions but instead require students to perform a task (draw a diagram, graph some data, write a brief essay), the key should make explicit what the task is trying to accomplish and provide guidelines for what constitutes an acceptable response and/or a sample.